Last Updated on October 7, 2022 by Wandering our World

 Along with the natural scenery on offer, both Aruba and Turks and Caicos have a wealth of attractions and cultural experiences worth checking out.

-Aruba has quite an American vibe to it and is geared towards tourists.
+Aruba has quite an American vibe to it and is more geared towards tourists.
 Whereas Turks and Caicos feels more laid back and Caribbean.

 When it comes to nightlife, Aruba wins hands down.
-The island comes alive at night, with good bars, restaurants, and casinos to enjoy.
+This island comes alive at night, with good bars, restaurants, and casinos to enjoy.
 The Turks and Caicos, however, is a lot more subdued when the sun goes down, and it can be a struggle to sometimes fill your evenings.

 Although officially part of the Netherlands, Aruba has been under Spanish and British control in recent centuries, and all of that has left a mark on the island.

 There was a small gold boom in the 19th century, and the ruins from that can be toured.
 The old gold smelters, Bushiribana and Balashi, are outside of Aruba’s capital Oranjestad and give an interesting insight into the dash for Aruban gold.